PatrickF1/dotfiles/.github/README.md

 Be very careful about not running `dot add -A` on the home directory.
 To avoid accidentally committed sensitive files and folders, be sure to add them to `.gitignore`.
 Many common folders that don't make sense to track are already ignored.

 ## VSCode extensions
 Unfortunately, VSCode doesn't store the list of installed extensions in a file.
-That is why we store the list of installed extensions in `vsc_extensinos.txt`.
-To keep update it, run
+That is why we store the list of installed extensions in `vsc_extensions.txt`.
+To update it, run
 ```fish
 code --list-extensions > .dotfiles_meta/vsc_extensions.txt
 ```